|

 EROY ACOSTA - District 8

-Parish Water District Board.
-The Stephensville Volunteer
+St. Martin Parish Water District Board.
+The Stephensville

-Fire Department was established through his fundraising
+Volunteer Fire Dept. was established through his fundraising

-efforts and he served 21 years as president of the
+efforts and he served 21 years as president of

-department.
-Acosta serves District 8, which includes the
+the department.
+Acosta serves District 8, which includes

-areas of Stephensville, Bayou L’Ourse and part of
+Stephensville, Bayou L’Ourse, Deadwood and parts of

-statewide Legislative Committee.
-Acosta says he enjoys
+of Louisiana Electric Co-ops.
+Acosta says he enjoys serving

-serving the community at both the state and local level.
+the community at both the state and local level.

 |